Theodosia Burr Alston

 Raised by her doting father, Theodosia grew up in New York City where, especially following the death of her mother, she was known as the "hostess of Richmond Hill."
-She has been called among the most educated women of her day.
+She has been identified as "among the most educated women of her day."

 In June 1812, Theodosia lost her 10-year-old son to yellow fever.
 On December 31, she sailed for New York to visit with Aaron Burr who recently had returned from Europe.
 However, her ship disappeared and she was lost at sea in early January.
 Heartbroken, Aaron Burr lived for more than two decades - dying in 1836.
 Theodosia's husband survived only until 1816.